Alphabetical Plant Listing

 Cherished for their masses of magnificent flowers and their luxuriant, evergreen foliage, Camellias make gorgeous blooming espaliers.
 They provide lush beauty year-round and then burst with profuse, pink, white, or red blooms for weeks from fall to spring (depending on climate and variety), rewarding gardeners with exquisite flowers of striking shapes and color at a time of year when the rest of the garden offers little.

-Although most camellias can be trained as an espalier, the fast-growing and sun-tolerant camellia sasanqua varieties, particularly those that are naturally pendulous, are the plants of choice for espaliers.
+Although most camellias can be trained as an espalier, the fast-growing and sun-tolerant camellia sasanqua varieties, particularly those naturally pendulous, are the plants of choice for espaliers.

 Choose your Espalier Design

-• V shaped: Tree is cut to a low wire 15 to 18 inches from the ground; two buds lengthen into branches which are attached to canes that keep them straight, and the canes are attached to another wire that maintains a V shape.
+• V shaped: The tree is cut to a low wire 15 to 18 inches from the ground; two buds lengthen into branches attached to canes that keep them straight, and the canes are attached to another wire that maintains a V shape.
 The V shape is the first step in producing many other formal patterns.

 • Horizontal T: Branches are trained horizontally along evenly spaced wires.
 Start with a V shape where a third bud is trained straight up to another wire.
 Train the other two branches to step over.
 In the spring of the second year, prune the vertical stem to the second wire and again train to a V shape, etc. It takes one year for each level.